Yu-w/yu-w.github.io/_posts/2016/2016-05-05-monad-demystified-in-swift-part2.markdown

 > A way of thinking mathematically that takes everything in terms of functions, inputs match outputs, and keep all states immutable in order to be thread-safe and improve runtime efficiency.

-In practice, it is easy to come cross this situation when doing multiple network request.
-(Many of my iOS developer friends are still writing their codes in this way)
+In practice, it is easy to come cross this situation when doing network request.
+(I've seen many iOS developers are still writing their codes in such way)

 ```swift
 func fetchUserAvatar(params: String, succuess: UIImage -> Void, failure: NSError -> Void) {